Michael Wittmann: Death

 Photograph of the wrecked Tiger 007, taken by French civilian Serge Varin in 1945, still in the field near Gaumesnil where it had been stopped a year before.
 The hull of the Tiger had been rolled forward from its original position to remove the tracks.
 It was originally next to the turret.

 On 8 August 1944, Anglo-Canadian forces launched Operation Totalize.
 Under the cover of darkness, British and Canadian tanks and troops seized the tactically important high ground near the town of Saint-Aignan-de-Cramesnil.
 Here they paused, awaiting an aerial bombardment that would signal the next phase of the attack.
 Unaware of the reason the Allied forces had halted, SS Hitlerjugend Division Commander Kurt Meyer ordered a counterattack to recapture the high ground.

 Wittmann led a group of seven Tiger tanks from Heavy SS-Panzer Battalion 101, supported by additional tanks and infantry.
-His group of Tigers crossed open terrain towards the high ground.
+His group of Tigers crossed open terrain towards the high ground, trying to exploit a seam between the Canadian and British formations.
 They were ambushed by Allied tanks from two sides.
 On the right or northeast, British tanks from "A" Squadron 1st Northamptonshire Yeomanry and "B" Squadron 144th Regiment Royal Armoured Corps were positioned in woods.
 To the left or west, "A" Squadron Sherbrooke Fusilier Regiment was located at a chateau courtyard broadside to the attack, where they had knocked firing positions through the stone walls.

-The attack collapsed as the Canadian tanks destroyed two Tiger tanks, two Panzer IVs and two self-propelled guns in Wittman's force, while British tank fire destroyed three other Tigers.
+The attack collapsed as the Canadian tanks destroyed two Tiger tanks, two Panzer IVs and two self-propelled guns in Wittmann's force, while British tank fire destroyed three other Tigers.
 During the ambush, anti-tank shells fired from Canadian tanks penetrated the upper hull of Wittmann's tank, igniting the ammunition.
 The resulting fire engulfed the tank and blew off the turret.
 The destroyed tank's dead crew members were buried in an unmarked grave.
 In 1983, the German War Graves Commission located the burial site.
 Wittmann and his crew were reinterred together at the La Cambe German war cemetery in France.